tenstorrent/tenstorrent.github.io/README.md

 5. Push the changes and tags `git push && git push --tags`

 These steps can be run in CI to automate the process of releasing documentation

+If a version should no longer be built, it can be removed from `versions.yml`

 ## Deployments